Overview

 For client/server upgrades, the server instance must be running the same or a later version of Mailroom as the attached client(s).
 To determine the installed version, launch the Mailroom application and select Help > About.

-To ensure compatibility, upgrades to existing Mailroom 6 deployments should start by upgrading the server components (EPService and Database services) first.
+To ensure compatibility, upgrade the server (EPService and Database service host) first.

 Ensure you have a current registration code before commencing a Mailroom or EasyPost Services upgrade.
 The code can be obtained by any Bing Customer Portal user with sufficient permissions, or by contacting Bing Customer Service.
 The Account ID may also be required.